carpentries-incubator/python-interactive-data-visualizations/episodes/00-the-why-of-interactivity.md

 - "To understand the difference between static and interactive figures"
 - "Consider"
 keypoints:
-- "Consdier the message you want to convey or story you want to tell.
+- "Consider the message you want to convey or story you want to tell.
 Is it clearer with interactivity?"
 - "Data types are often best suited to certain certain dimensions, (timeseries as a continuous x-axis, rather than coloured groups)"
 - "A plot or figure should make sense without needing to use interactivity"
 - "If a plot changes then titles and labels need to change too, or they will be inaccurate or misleading"